 We may frequently have volunteer opportunities for qualified professionals particularly in the fields of English language teaching, art teaching, play therapy, and librarianship.

 We are very experienced in hosting groups of volunteers or visitors who come with funding for specific projects we have set up for and with them.
-Over the years such groups have included people from Edinburgh University, West Yorkshire Scouts, Leeds University, Leeds Metropolitan University, Soltun High School [Norway], both UK and London Universities Air Squadrons, The Army Intelligence Corps, a group of optometrists mostly based at Moorfields Eye Hospital, Ormskirk School, Amoria Bond [a Manchester-based recruitment company], optometrists from the Amigos Eye Project of Pacific University Oregon, and a short visit by some of the Tartan Army of Scotland supporters who were in Lima for a friendly international match prior to the 2018 FIFA World Cup.
+Over the years such groups have included people from Edinburgh University, West Yorkshire Scouts, Leeds University, Leeds Metropolitan University [now known as Leeds Beckett University], Soltun High School [Norway], both UK and London Universities Air Squadrons, The Army Intelligence Corps, a group of optometrists mostly based at Moorfields Eye Hospital, Ormskirk School, Amoria Bond [a Manchester-based recruitment company], optometrists from the Amigos Eye Project of Pacific University Oregon, and a short visit by some of the Tartan Army of Scotland supporters who were in Lima for a friendly international match prior to the 2018 FIFA World Cup.

 For enquiries please click here.